 The 2008 champion may have more to fight against this weekend than just his teammate.
 The Williams team has been on the cusp several times of mounting a serious battle for victory and if they can continue their stunning momentum Hungary may be their best chance yet.

 Williams’ chance to win the Hungarian GP will come on Saturday.
-The Hungaroring, much like Monte Carlo, is notoriously difficult to25852052 overtake on.
+The Hungaroring, much like Monte Carlo, is notoriously difficult to overtake on.
 Despite the fact that race pace is always priority for Bottas, Massa and their engineers they may devote a bit more time and effort than usual to enhancing their one lap pace.
 But locking out the front row or securing pole position won’t be all that is required.
 The team will have to take an aggressive approach on strategy as they still lack on overall race pace when compared to the Silver Arrows.

 By this stage of the season the duel between the Mercedes drivers is as intense as at any other point.